foxssake/netfox/README.md

 See the [docs](https://foxssake.github.io/netfox/).

+### Supported versions

+Godot 4.x is supported by netfox.
+If you find any issue using any supported version, please [open an issue].

+Forest Brawl and the other examples are written against Godot 4.1.
+They may or may not work when opened with any other version.

 ### Prototyping

 To try your game online with [noray], a free to use instance is hosted at